App Design to Spark Unexpected Moments of Joy

 How might we concept an app with the user end goal of sparking unexpected joy?

-Working in a team of four, this project was made during Wellesley college's annual designathon challenge.
-With 40 hours to design a prototype of a mobile app intended to "spark joy through spontaneity", our design process, including research, ideating, developing our problem statements, wireframing, designing, prototyping, was fast tracked.
+Wellesley college's annual designathon challenge to design a prototype of a mobile app, including research, ideating, developing problem statements, wireframing, and prototyping.

 Judging Criteria